ballerina-platform/ballerina-release/release-notes/swan-lake-GA-release-note.md

 };
 ```

-Previously when a type test was used as follows, the type of `v` in the else block was narrowed to `Student`.
+Previously, when a type test was used as follows, the type of `v` in the else block was narrowed to `Student`.

 ```ballerina
 function fn(Employee|Student v) {